StarRocks/starrocks/docs/sql-reference/sql-statements/data-manipulation/CREATE ROUTINE LOAD.md

 **Routine Load job**

-Submit the import job, use `jsonpaths` to specify the fields of the Avro data that need to be loaded.
+Submit the load job, use `jsonpaths` to specify the fields of the Avro data that need to be loaded.
 Note that for the subfield `data_y` in the nested Record, you need to specify its `jsonpath` as `"$.data.data_y"`.

 ```Bash
 CREATE ROUTINE LOAD sensor.sensor_log_load_job2 ON sensor_log2